kite-sdk/kite-examples/dataset/README.md

 and also don't require either the reader or writer to have the POJO class available.

-__Note__: It's currently not possible to write POJOs and then read them back as generic objects since the return type will be the POJO.
+__Note__: It's currently not possible to write POJOs and then read them back as generic objects since the return type will be the POJO class.
 So for the generic examples below we model a dataset of users rather than products.

 Run the following to use the generic writer and reader: